If a cell is placed in salt water, water leaves the cell by which... | Channels for Pearson+

 1

-Analyze the scenario: The cell is placed in salt water, which has a higher solute concentration (salt) compared to the inside of the cell.
-This creates a concentration gradient for water.
+Step 2: Analyze the scenario in the problem.
+The cell is placed in salt water, which has a higher solute concentration (salt) compared to the inside of the cell.
+This creates a concentration gradient.

 Related Videos